 The boys that we’ve been raising are all grown up now.
-Jack is 22 and graduated from NYU (where he spent time in Paris and Abu Dhabi while he was a student) with a honors in Linguistics and Cognitive Science.
+Jack is 23 and graduated from NYU (where he spent time in Paris and Abu Dhabi while he was a student) with a honors in Linguistics and Cognitive Science.
+He is working in TV and movies (and is listed in the credits of Infinity War.
 See his webpage.
-Eli is 20 and attending Beloit College in Wisconsin.
+Eli is 21 and attending Beloit College in Wisconsin.
+He just finished up a semester in New Zealand.
 Eli has been creating world class digital art.

 Watching the boys grow into accomplished young men is one of the essential joys of my life.

 I was born on February 25th, 1966 in Miami, Florida.
 That makes me…old.
 I grew up in Kingsport, Tennessee.
 I also lived in Rochester, New York (for six months) and Longview, Texas (for two years), before heading off to college.
 (We followed dad around when he was transferred.)
 As a result of his transfer-survival techniques, my dad became a big banana at Eastman Chemical Company.
 Dad is retired now and lives on Dewees Island in South Carolina.
 He thinks he is a pirate.
 Dad taught me hedonism, which I practice to this day.